 This website is intended as a gallery of woven art, where the projects speak for themselves.
 Kelly also maintains a blog where she goes into more detail of each project and explores in progress ideas, as well as other interests including sewing and book reviews.
-Check out www.dressinsouciantly.com for that more personal site, or many projects here have a “Blog Post➚” link for more detail.
+Check out www.dressinsouciantly.com for that more personal site.